-Renewable, non-emitting hydroelectric power from Manitoba continues to play a critical role in meeting U.S. carbon reduction goals.
+Renewable hydroelectric power from Manitoba continues to play a critical role in meeting U.S. greenhouse gas (GHG) reduction goals.

-Studies show that greenhouse gas (GHG) emissions from hydropower are comparable to other renewable power generation such as wind and insignificant relative to those of conventional thermal generating stations.
+Studies show that life cycle GHG emissions from hydropower are comparable to other renewable power generation such as wind and insignificant relative to those of conventional thermal generating stations.

 For example, our new Keeyask Generating Station will result in fewer GHG emissions over a century of operation than an equivalent natural-gas fired station would release in half a year or a coal-fired facility in less than 100 days.

 For our U.S. customers, hydropower from Manitoba helps reduce reliance on higher emitting fossil fuels.
-From 2006–2012, imports of hydropower from Manitoba to U.S. utilities helped to reduce GHG emissions in the U.S. Midwest by between 44 and 60 million tonnes.
+From 2006–2020, imports of hydropower from Manitoba to U.S. utilities helped to reduce GHG emissions in the U.S. Midwest by over 100 million tonnes.

 Helping U.S. renewables